wolverton120/bcc-intern-assignment-02/readme.md

 ## Introduction
-This is a Landwind page made by Sadman Adib (Team-15) of the BCC Intern Program.
+This is a LandWind page made by Sadman Adib (Team-15) of the BCC Intern Program.

 ## Purpose
 It was made as a demonstration for the usage of tallwind CSS, and also to complete the assignment.